Esri/esri-leaflet-geocoder/README.md

 Constructor | Description
 --- | ---
-`new L.esri.Geocoding.Services.Geocoding(options)`<br>`L.esri.Geocoding.Services.geocoding(options)` | Creates a new Geocoding service.
+`L.esri.Geocoding.Services.geocoding(options)` | Creates a new Geocoding service.
 You can pass the `url` in the options to reference a custom geocoding endpoint if you do not want to use the ArcGIS Online World Geocoding service.

 ### Options